Ministry of Transport and Communications (Lithuania)

-Ministry of Transport and Communications of the Republic of Lithuania is the main institution in Lithuania, which coordinates the work of road, rail, air, water, transport, postal and electronic communications sector and implements the strategy and politics of state government.
-The Ministry of Transport and Communications shall be a budgetary institution financed from the State budget of the Republic of Lithuania.
+Ministry of Transport and Communications (Lietuvos Respublikos susisiekimo ministerija) is a government institution in the Republic of Lithuania which coordinates the work of road, rail, air, water, transport, postal and electronic communications sector and implements the strategy and politics of state government.

 History

+The Ministry of Transport and Communications of Lithuania was first established on 11 November 1918 and it operated until the World War II.
+The ministry was first temporarily headed by the then Minister of Finance Martynas Yčas (1885–1941).
 When Lithuania regained its independence the new Government was formed on 22 March 1990, and the Ministry of Transport and Communications was re-established as well.
-From the very first days of its activities the most important tasks of the Ministry included taking over of the transport sector from the subordination of all-union ministries, creation of new transport strategy and legal system, integration of the Lithuanian transport sector into the European transport network.
+The objectives of the Ministry include the creation of new transport strategy and legal system as well as deepening the integration of the Lithuanian transport sector into the European transport network.